ChauLui/RepData_PeerAssessment1/PA1_template.md

 activityImputed$weekCategory <- factor(ifelse(weekdays(activityImputed$date) %in% c("Saturday", "Sunday"), c("weekend"),c("weekday")))
 ```

 2. Make a panel plot containing a time series plot (i.e. type="1") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ```r